JPEG vs. TIFF

 Our Recommendations:

-If you need the absolute best quality image then TIFF format will serve you well.
-If you're a hobbyist or the average computer user we recommend JPEG format because it is easier to work with.
-JPEG files can easily be used with today's photo sharing web sites and don't require an enormous amount of space on your computer.
+If you need the absolute best quality image then TIFF format will serve you well but keep in mind that the files are huge and many programs have trouble with them.
+If you're sending family photos or are the average computer user we recommend JPEG format because it is easier to work with, more compatible, and is the standard used by most digital cameras.
+JPEG files can easily be used with today's photo sharing and online backup web sites and don't require an enormous amount of space on your computer.
+Keep in mind that we use high quality JPEG files with minimal compression.
 We hope the information above has been helpful to you.
 If you wish to read more about these file formats we recommend you do a search on www.google.com .

-Scanning Service Comparison: Film scans come in four varieties; Bronze, Silver, Gold, and Pro.
-Print scans come in two flavors; Silver, and Gold.
-Click a link to compare our processing options.
+Scanning Services: Slide & negative scans come in three varieties; Silver scanning, Gold scanning, and Pro scanning.
+Print and photo scans come in two flavors; Silver photo scanning, and Gold scanning.
+Click a link to learn more about our scanning services.

 Digital Image Benefits: This article outlines the many benefits of digital photography.

-Digital Imaging in a Nutshell: This article explains digital images, Resolution, and Megapixels.
+An Introduction to Digital Photography: This article explains digital images, Resolution, and Megapixels.
 It provides a brief technical background to digital imaging.

 Scan Resolution Help: This article explains scan resolution.
 It looks at scanning resolution from three perspectives and makes recommendations accordingly.

-Print vs. Film Scanning: This article compares print scans with film scans.
-It also outlines the limitations of print scanning.
+Photo Scans vs. Slide & Negative Scanning: This article compares photo scans with slide & negative scans.
+It also outlines the limitations of photo scanning.

 JPEG vs. TIFF File Format: